omar-diab/DL-Project-One/README.md

 - summary plots
 - comparison tables

-For this project, accuracy alone is not enough.
+For this project, accuracy alone is not sufficient.
 A method is also evaluated by:

 - how much it reduces overfitting,
 - how stable its validation behavior is,